VerticalLongboard/xplane-vhf-helper/README.md

 ## Usage
 * Go to `Plugins/FlyWithLua/FlyWithLua Macros/VR Radio Helper`.
-* Check if multicrew support is available (click the `>` button) if you wish to fly with a co-pilot.
-* Place and scale the window wherever you like (in 2D and VR).
+* Place and scale the panel wherever you like (in 2D and VR).
 * Use the number buttons to enter the new VHF frequency.
-The last two digits are subject to auto completion.
+The last two digits do not need to be entered manually.
 * Press `NAV` or `XPDR` to change to NAV and transponder panels.
 * Press the COM1/2, NAV1/2 or XPDR switch button to tune in new frequencies or transponder codes.
 * **Chat with ATC! :-)**
 * If you like, bind the toggle-panel command `FlyWithLua/VR Radio Helper/TogglePanel` to a key of your choice.

+For multicrew:

+  * Check if multicrew support is available (click the `>` button)
+  * Connect via SmartCopilot

 ## Plane Compatibility
 VR Radio Helper uses the default X-Plane way of setting COM/NAV frequencies and the transponder code.
-If you find that your airplane does not work out-of-the-box, please have a look at the existing [Github Issues](https://github.com/VerticalLongboard/xplane-vhf-helper/issues) and open a new one if you don't find a specific airplane.
+By default, all features are enabled.
+If you find that your  airplane does not work out-of-the-box, please use the integrated feedback collector (click the `>` button) to leave a description of the issues that you encountered.
+The plane compatibility reports automatically generate diagnostic information that is necessary to distinguish between different planes.
+Based on this informatrion, a growing number of planes are detected automatically and settings adjusted / features disabled accordingly.

 ## Dependencies
 Additional dependencies besides X-Plane 11, SmartCopilot and FlyWithLua: